 Minimising the need for diesel back-up

-Using a diesel generator can create high levels of greenhouse gas emissions.
+Using a diesel generator can create high levels of greenhouse gas emissions and noise.
 You can minimise the need for diesel back-up by:

 - staying connected to New Zealand's relatively ‘green' electricity grid